-About this detailed guidance 2 What is automated individual decision-making and profiling?
-4 What does the UK GDPR say about automated decision-making and profiling?
+About this detailed guidance 2 What's new under the GDPR?
+3 What is automated individual decision-making and profiling?
+5 What does the GDPR say about automated decision-making and profiling?
 8 When can we carry out this type of processing?
 13 What else do we need to consider if Article 22 applies?
 16 What if Article 22 doesn't apply to our processing?
 21